With thermal hot springs, white sand beaches and enough volcanoes to make your head spin, New Zealand’s North Island is nothing short of spectacular.

 There are two main Maori cultural experiences in Rotorua: Whakarewarewa Living Maori Village and the Tamaki Maori Village.

-Whakarewarewa Living Maori Village - Take a guided tour through a Maori village that sit on a geothermal hot bed.
+Whakarewarewa Living Maori Village - Take a guided tour through a Maori village that sits on a geothermal hot bed.
 The tour concludes with a performance of cultural dances and of course the Haka.

 Tamaki Maori Village - This dinner show tour brings to the village where the guides walk you through stations to learn about different aspects of Maori culture like the significances of tattoos, Maori history and building structures.
 There is a cultural song and dance portion in an auditorium and then an all-you-can-eat Hangi (meals prepared using a pit oven) buffet.